Isaiah Scroll

 The Isaiah Scroll, designated 1QIsa^{a} and also known as the Great Isaiah Scroll, is one of the seven Dead Sea Scrolls that were first discovered by Bedouin shepherds in 1947 from Qumran Cave 1.
 The scroll is written in Hebrew and contains the entire Book of Isaiah from beginning to end, apart from a few small damaged portions.
-It is the oldest complete copy of the Book of Isaiah, being approximately 1000 years older than the previous oldest Hebrew manuscripts known before the scrolls' discovery.
+Dating from ca. 125 BCE, it is the oldest known complete copy of the Book of Isaiah, being approximately 1000 years older than the previous oldest Hebrew manuscripts known before the scrolls' discovery.
 1QIsa^{a} is also notable in being the only scroll from the Qumran Caves to be preserved almost in its entirety.

 The scroll is written on 17 sheets of parchment.
 It is particularly large, being about 734 cm (24 feet) long and ranges from 25.3 to 27 cm high (10 to 10.6 inches) with 54 columns of text.